All Hands and Hearts

-All Hands and Hearts (AHAH) is a U.S. 501(c)3 nonprofit organization.
+All Hands and Hearts (AHAH) is a U.S. 501(c)(3) nonprofit organization.
 The organization's current structure formed in late 2017, when two existing nonprofits, All Hands Volunteers and Happy Hearts Fund merged to become All Hands and Hearts.
-All Hands Volunteers was founded in September 2005 by philanthropist and businessman David Campbell to provide relief to residents in areas affected by natural disasters worldwide.
-Happy Hearts Fund, founded by philanthropist and supermodel, Petra Němcová, sought a similar goal, to help communities recover after a disaster event (with an emphasis on school rebuilds and returning children to education).
 All Hands and Hearts is based in Mattapoisett, Massachusetts.

 History

+All Hands All Hearts was founded in 2017 with the merger of All Hands Volunteers and Happy Hearts Fund.